NikyRush/TaskManager/README.md

 ## Notes
 - Launching on windows is possible by double clicking on the jar file;
-- On Windows, when the client is launched by double-clicking, information exchange with the server will be unavailable.
+- On Windows, when the client is launched by double-clicking, information exchange with the server will be unavailable;
+- At the moment, errors are not entered into the database, they are only displayed on the 'Error' tab on the server;
+- The difference between v1 and master branches is only in the structure of the code.
+The master branch contains a new structure.